 It’s pretty clear that there is some association between diet and longevity (with blue zones around the world)…

 With heart disease as the leading cause of death in the United States, it’s easy to jump on the bandwagon of “good” and “bad” cholesterol.

-It’s the actual NUMBER of cholesterol-carrying particles (7) that increases your risk of heart attacks, NOT the cholesterol number itself.
+Research suggests that the actual number of cholesterol-carrying particles (7) is what increases your risk of heart attack, not the cholesterol number itself.